raghad-o/Heart-Disease-ML-Analysis/README.md

 ## Overview
 This project is an individual machine learning study on a heart disease dataset from Kaggle.
-he project focuses on exploring, analyzing, and evaluating different classification models for heart disease prediction.
+The project focuses on exploring, analyzing, and evaluating different classification models for heart disease prediction.
+The models are trained to predict whether a patient has heart disease (presence or absence) based on clinical features.
 The objective is to evaluate different models and compare their performance through pairwise comparisons using standard evaluation metrics.

 Dataset used:
 https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset